johnnovak/nim-glfw/README.md

 # nim-glfw

-This library provides a nice idiomatic Nim API to [GLFW](https://www.glfw.org/).
-Not all functionality is available through the Nim API yet; in those cases you can either just use the native C bindings directly (by importing `glfw/wrapper`) or raise a ticket about the missing functionality (or even better yet, give a shot at implementing it yourself and raise a PR!).
+`nim-glfw` provides a nice idiomatic Nim API to [GLFW](https://www.glfw.org/), the cross-platform OpenGL, OpenGL ES & Vulkan library.

+Not all functionality is available through the Nim API yet; in those cases you can either just use the native C bindings directly (by importing `glfw/wrapper`).
+Please also raise a ticket about the missing functionality so we can add it, or even better yet, give a shot at implementing it yourself and raise a PR! :smile:

+## Versioning

 Versioning follows the `x.y.z.w` scheme, where `x.y.z` corresponds to the GLFW version being wrapper (e.g. `3.3.0`) and `w` to the patch version of the Nim